dimitri-nicolo/calico/visibility/performance-hotspots.md

 Where:
 - **CLUSTER_NAME** - Default: "cluster".
-Name of standalone, management cluster, or managed cluster where the PH service will detect performance hotspots.
+Name of the cluster where the PH service will detect performance hotspots.
+Replace this value only for managed clusters.
 - **PH_PROCESSED_LOGS** - Default: "flows,l7,dns".
 The {{site.prodname}} logs used as the service input data.
-- **PH_max_docs** - Default: 2000000.
+- **PH_MAX_DOCS** - Default: 2000000.
 Maximum number of records of individual logs used for training.
 The larger the number, the more precise the training models, but also the more data that is read from the Elasticsearch storage, and the longer the training.